 Your child will spend most of their time in bed or seated in a chair while waiting for a seizure.
-This can become boring.
+A child life specialist will meet with you to help create a plan and provide appropriate activities.

-- Bring books, games or puzzles to help pass the time. - Cable TV and movies are available in each room. - DVD players are sometimes available. - If you bring electronic devices from home, the EMU technologist will check to make sure they do not interfere with the EEG. - o If a device interferes with the EEG, you may be asked not to use it. - o Turn off the device before recharging it. - o The hospital is not liable for any damage or loss of personal devices.
+- Bring books, games, or puzzles to help pass the time. - Cable TV and movies are available in each room. - If you bring electronic devices from home, the EMU technologist will check to make sure they do not interfere with the EEG. - o If a device interferes with the EEG, you may be asked not to use it. - Turn off the device before recharging it. - The hospital is not liable for any damage or loss of personal devices. - Playroom visits may also be available to your child. - Playroom is open during certain hours.
+Speak with a Child Life representative for more information. - Your child must be at least 2 years old. - Your child cannot have fever or other symptoms of illness (i.e., on isolation precautions). - Your child must be supervised by a parent or guardian at all times. - A maximum of two patients from the EMU can be in a playroom at the same time.